 Hernias that occur after laparoscopic surgery can be attributed to several factors:

-Surgical Site Weakness: The incision sites made during laparoscopic surgery can weaken over time, leading to the development of a hernia.
+Surgical Site Weakness: The incision sites made during laparoscopic surgery can become weak as time goes on, and this can cause a hernia to form.

 Inadequate Closure: If the incision site or fascial layers are not adequately closed after the surgery, it can result in a weakened area susceptible to herniation.